Mr. Squiggle

 Mr. Squiggle (originally also known as Mr. Squiggle and Friends) is an Australian children's television series, and the name of the title character from that ABC show.
 The show was presented on television in many formats, between its inception on 1 July 1959 and 1999, from five-minute slots to a one-and-a-half-hour variety show featuring other performers, and has had several name changes, originally airing as Mr. Squiggle and Friends.
 At its height, the program was one of the most popular children's programs in Australia and toured theatre and conventions, entertaining several generations who grew with the program.
-It became one of the longest-running children's programs on Australian television.
+It became one of the longest-running children's programs on Australian television, despite originally having only been asked to fill a six week gap on the ABC's schedule.

 History

-Mr. Squiggle, the central character was created by cartoonist and puppeteer Norman Hetherington, and the character first appeared on the Children's TV Club on ABC TV, but was spun off into his own programme which first aired on 1 July 1959.
+Mr. Squiggle, the central character was created by cartoonist and puppeteer Norman Hetherington OAM, and the character first appeared on the Children's TV Club on ABC TV, but was spun off into his own programme which first aired on 1 July 1959.
 Hetherington voiced and operated all of the show's puppets, while his wife Margaret wrote the scripts.

 The basic premise of the show remained the same: children wrote in with their "squiggles" and Mr. Squiggle would turn them into recognisable drawings by connecting lines with his pencil nose.
 More often than not, the picture would be drawn upside down (Hetherington manipulated the puppet from above by viewing the drawing upside down), and then Mr. Squiggle would gleefully declare, "Upside down!
 Upside down!"—asking his assistant to turn the picture the right way up and reveal the completed drawing.
+Every child whose "squiggle" was used on the show was sent a letter from Mr Squiggle himself.
+According to one interview, one little girl even sent Hetherington three handkerchiefs for Christmas.

 The last episode went to air just over 40 years after the first, on 9 July 1999.
 The last episode was produced in 1997; however, it was not until 2001 that the contract with the ABC concluded.
 After the show ceased production, the entire cast of puppets from Mister Squiggle and Friends were owned by the show's creator, Norman Hetherington.
 They have been loaned for display at exhibitions, such as at the National Film and Sound Archive and as part of the "50 Years of TV" exhibition at the Australian Centre for the Moving Image in 2007.
 Hetherington and his puppets appeared on the ABC TV series Collectors in 2010.
+In 2005 the Mosman Art Gallery hosted a major exhibition on the art and life of Norman Hetherington called "Mr Squiggle, Who’s Pulling the Strings".
+It included an envelope that a child had addressed to "Mr Squiggle, The Moon", which was delivered to the show.